 c) Exposition of the quote, v9-10.

-ei mh oJti kai "except that [he] also" - The ei mh expresses an exception, kai is adjunctive, "also", and oJti, "that", introduces an object clause / dependent statement expressing the content of the exception, namely that the one who ascended obviously also descended.
+ei mh oJti kai "except that [he] also" - if not = except that also [he descended].
+The ei mh introduces an exceptive clause which establishes a contrast by designating an exception - the kai is adjunctive, "also".
+The conjunction oJti, "that", is epexegetic, specifying the content of the exception, namely that the one who ascended obviously also descended.
 "The fact that he ascended can't mean anything else except that he also obviously descended"; not previously descended, but subsequently descended.

-thV ghV (h) gen. "[the lower] earthly [regions]" - [the lower parts] of the earth.
-The genitive is adjectival, best treated as epexegetic, "the lower parts, namely, the earth", although often taken as partitive, or even comparative, "into the parts lower than the earth", ie., ref., Jesus descent into Hades, an ancient error which still lives with us today, cf., 1Pet.3:18.
+thV ghV (h) gen. "[the lower] earthly [regions]" - [into the lower parts] of the earth.
+The genitive is adjectival, partitive, although often taken as comparative, "into the parts lower than the earth", ie., ref., Jesus descent into Hades, an ancient error which still lives with us today, cf., 1Pet.3:18.
 See "Interpretation" above.

-oJ katabaV (katabainw) aor. part. "he who descended [is the very one]" - the one having descended [this one is also].
+oJ katabaV (katabainw) aor. part. "he who descended [is the very one]" - the one having descended [this one is also the one having ascended].
 The participle serves as a substantive.

-uJperanw + gen. "higher than" - far above.
+uJperanw + gen. "higher than" - far above [all the heavens].
 Locative.

 iJna + subj. "in order to" - that.
-Introducing a purpose clause.
+Introducing a final clause expressing purpose.

 plhrwsh/ (plhrow) aor. subj. "fill [the whole universe]" - he might fill [all things].
 Referring to Christ's rule over all things through the Spirit, cf. Jer.23:24.

-d) The distribution of the gifts of the Spirit, v11-16 (See "Interpretation" above).
+d) The distribution of the gifts of the Spirit, v11-16.
 Still with the idea of Moses bearing the Word of God to the gathered people at Mount Sinai, Paul lists the gifts of ministries which make known the Word of God: apostles, prophets, evangelists and pastor-teachers.

 kai "so" - Sometimes the connective, kai takes an explanatory sense "that is", so a continuation of the explanation of the quote from the Psalms, so Merkle.